Click here to receive email updates for Planning Projects

 The following is the application the City has received for consideration of a General Plan Amendment.

-This application is scheduled for the City Council meeting of January 22, 2020.
+These applications are scheduled for the City Council meeting of January 29, 2020.

 GPA 2018-1, RANCHO ASSOCIATES / SPRINGVILLE SPECIFIC PLAN